openfisca/openfisca-ops/guides/Serve-local-API.md

 That instance of the API will serve by default the [Country Template](https://github.com/openfisca/country-template), but you will be able to configure it to serve any other available [country package](https://openfisca.org/en/countries/).

-> For information, this guide was written with Ansible 2.11.2 running on Python 3.9.4, Vagrant 2.2.16 and VirtualBox 6.1.22.
+> For information, this guide was written with Ansible 2.20.6 running on Python 3.14.5, Vagrant 2.4.9 and UTM 4.7.5.

 ## 1. Install a virtual machine provider